kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 ## QA Testing

+To add an IP address to the allow list, use the menu option "IP Allow List (for QA Testing)". `127.0.0.1` and `::1` (localhost) are pre-configured, but can be disabled by commenting out the line(s) with `#`.

-To exclude a site, *before configuring Apache*, remove it from the sites data file via the app menu.
+To exclude an entire site, *before configuring Apache*, remove it from the sites data file via the app menu option "View/Edit Site Data".
+That is mostly suitable only for QA domains e.g. `qa.example.com`.

-`127.0.0.1` (localhost) is always allowed access by default for admin testing.

-Allow other IPs: `/opt/lucee/sys/upgrade-in-progress/ip-allow.conf`

 ## Install